Badge of shame: Skin

 Societies have marked people directly in the practice generally known as being "branded a criminal".
 Criminals and slaves have been marked with tattoos.
 Sexual immorality in colonial New England was also punished by human branding with a hot iron, by having the marks burned into the skin of the face or forehead for all to see.

 The practice of human branding with visible marks on the face had been firmly established by King Edward VI of England under the 1547 Statute of Vagabonds, which specified the burning of the letter "S" on the cheek or forehead of an escaped slave, and the letter "F" for "fraymaker" on the cheek of a church brawler.

 James Nayler, an English Quaker convicted of blasphemy in 1656, was famously branded with a "B" on his forehead.

 The practice of human branding was abolished in England by 1829.
 It continued in the United States until at least 1864, during the American Civil War, when the faces of some deserters from the Union Army were branded with the letter "D" as a mark of shame that was intended to discourage others from deserting.
-Runaway slaves could be branded with an "R" for "runaway", which had the effect of ensuring he or she was watched closely and often prejudiced against by any subsequent owners and overseers.
+Runaway slaves could be branded with an "R" for "runaway", which ensured he or she was watched closely and often prejudiced against by any subsequent owners and overseers.

 Headwear

 In old-fashioned French schoolrooms, misbehaving students were sent to sit in a corner of the room wearing a sign that said "Âne", meaning donkey, and were forced to wear a jester's cap with donkey's ears, sometimes conical in shape, known as a "bonnet d'âne", meaning "donkey's cap".
 In traditional British and American schoolrooms, the tall conical "dunce cap", often marked with the letter "D", was used as the badge of shame for disfavored students.
 The dunce cap is no longer used in modern education.
-During the Chinese Cultural Revolution, individuals accused of being counter-revolutionaries were publicly humiliated by being forced to wear dunce caps with their war crimes written on them.
+During the Chinese Cultural Revolution, individuals accused of being counter-revolutionaries were publicly humiliated by being forced to wear dunce caps with their crimes written on them.

-Barefoot

-In former times prisoners were routinely divested of large parts of their clothing and hereby left with usually covered body parts exposed.
-This was primarily done to visually earmark the captive individuals so onlookers could distinguish their status upon first sight.
-It also had a symbolistic connotation in those divesting prisoners of their clothes meant divesting them of their rights and social status.
-Notably taking away the footwear of an unfree person and thereby forcing him or her to remain in bare feet has been used for visibly marking captives, prisoners and slaves in almost every culture.
-This customary practice is still commonplace in prisons of many countries.